jonlinca/onepass/README.md

 <!-- badges: end -->

-The *onepass* package provides an interface to 1Password Command Line Interface (CLI).
-Using this, you can query the list of credentials in your vault, as well as download usernames and passwords for them.
+The **onepass** package enables you to use R to interact with your 1Password vault. **onepass** provides an interface to the 1Password Command Line Interface (CLI), allowing you to query the list of credentials in your vault, and retrieve account usernames and passwords.

 ## Installation

-You will require the [1Password CLI](https://1password.com/downloads/command-line/) installed on your computer.
+First off, ensure the [1Password CLI](https://1password.com/downloads/command-line/) installed on your computer.
+You should test that it works from the command line as well.

 You can install the released version of onepass from [CRAN](https://CRAN.R-project.org) with: